 You’ll need a California real estate license if you want to work in real estate in Los Angeles, San Diego, San Jose, San Francisco, Fresno, Sacramento, or any other city in the state.
 The answer to the question of how to become a real estate agent in California is easier to find than you may think, and you’ll be on your way to a flexible job with high earning potential in only a few months.
 If you follow these five simple steps, you’ll be on your way to starting a real estate career in California in no time.

-How to get real estate license in California – 5 Steps
+5 steps to get a real estate license in California

-- In order to participate, you are at least at the age of 18
+- In order to participate, you are at least the age 18

 - You must either be a California resident or apply for a license from another state